 Strengths: Signal is renowned for its industry-leading privacy practices, offering full end-to-end encryption by default for all messages and calls.
 It is open-source, allowing independent audits and collecting virtually no user data.

-Weaknesses: Signal has a smaller user base, with around 70 million users as of 2024.
+Weaknesses: Signal has a smaller user base, with an estimated 80–100 million users as of early 2026.
 Its feature set is more limited compared to WhatsApp, lacking broader functionality like large groups, business tools, and media-rich channels.

 Market position: Signal remains the platform of choice for privacy-conscious users who prioritize data security over convenience and extra features.